 Basic Aid/Community Supported District.
 The District has been a Basic Aid District for purposes of State general purpose education funding for many years.
 As a Basic Aid District, the District does not receive a general purpose entitlement grant from the State but instead has been entitled to keep its share of local property taxes in excess of its State funding entitlement amount.
-With implementation of the LCFF commencing in fiscal year 2013-14, a school district, such as the District, which has property tax revenues that exceed its entitlement under the LCFF is entitled to keep its local property tax revenues which exceed its LCFF funding entitlement, essentially maintaining its status as Basic Aid, sometimes referred to as a "Community Supported District."
-For fiscal year 2019-20, the District budgeted for LCFF funding (property taxes and minimum State apportionments) of approximately \$ million.
-The District expects to continue to have local property tax revenue in excess of its LCFF entitlement amount for the near and distant future.
-The District estimates that its Basic Aid status provides a funding benefit of over \$ million.
+With implementation of the LCFF commencing in fiscal year 2013-14, a school district, such as the District, which has property tax revenues that exceed its entitlement under the LCFF continued to be entitled to keep its local property tax revenues which exceed its LCFF funding entitlement, essentially maintaining its status as Basic Aid, sometimes referred to as a "Community Supported District."
+The District expects to continue to be funded as a Basic Aid district and to have local property tax revenue in excess of its LCFF entitlement amount for the near and distant future.
+The District estimates that its Basic Aid status provides a funding benefit above what would be provided under LCFF of over \$37 million.